dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 }
 ```

 Note the additional `clusterid` parameter highlighted.
-It's the cluster's UUID as known by heketi.
+It's the first cluster's UUID as known by heketi.
 The exact values will be different in your environment.
 The rest of the definition remains the same.

 &#8680; Delete the existing *StorageClass* definition in OpenShift